buttermilk-crypto/b2/bracket-properties/README.md

 	value.another.again

-## Access to the environment variables and system properties
+## Access to the Environment Variables and System Properties

-The Env sugar provides a templating capacity and brings the environment variables into the scope of any properties file:
+The Env adapter provides a simple dynamic templating capacity and brings the environment variables and System Properties into the scope of any properties file:

 	Properties props = ...;
 	props.put("dir", "My home dir is: ${user.dir}");
-	Env env = props.sugar().env();
+	Env env = Env.instance(props);
 	String dir = env.resolve("dir");

-The value of the String "dir" will look something like this after the call to resolve():
+The value of "dir" will look something like this after the call to resolve():

     My home dir is: C:\Users\dave

 ## Quotes

-There is a sugar for adding quotation marks to values:
+For adding quotation marks to values:

     Properties props = ...;
 	 props.put("line", "This is a sentence.");
-	 Quote quote = props.sugar().quote();
+	 Quote quote = Quote.instance(props);
 	 String line = quote.curly("line");

 The value of the String "line" will look like this after the call to curly():

 	"This is a sentence." (not This is a sentence.)

-## Pre-compiled Properties

-There is some work on this topic going on.